smart-data-models/dataModel.AutonomousMobileRobot/CommandReturnMessage/doc/spec.md

 ## List of properties

 <sup><sub>[*] If there is not a type in an attribute is because it could have several types or different formats/patterns</sub></sup>
-- `commandTime[string]`: Sent time to the robot  - `errors[array]`: Describes the errors that occurred in the robot.  - `receivedCommand[string]`: The command which the robot received  - `receivedTime[string]`: Command received time to the robot  - `receivedWaypoints[array]`: The waypoints which the robot received.  - `result[string]`: Enum:'ack, error, ignore'.
-The result of the robot received the command.  - `type[string]`: NGSI Entity type.
+- `commandTime[date-time]`: Sent time to the robot  - `errors[array]`: Describes the errors that occurred in the robot  - `receivedCommand[string]`: The command which the robot received  - `receivedTime[date-time]`: Command received time to the robot  - `receivedWaypoints[array]`: The waypoints which the robot received  - `result[string]`: Enum:'ack, error, ignore'.
+The result of the robot received the command  - `type[string]`: NGSI Entity type.
 It has to be CommandReturnMessage  <!-- /30-PropertiesList -->
 <!-- 35-RequiredProperties -->
 Required properties
 - `commandTime`  - `errors`  - `id`  - `receivedCommand`  - `receivedTime`  - `receivedWaypoints`  - `result`  - `type`  <!-- /35-RequiredProperties -->